-For both return time series, we report relative frequencies of test outcomes at the $10\%$ significance level for the different encompassing tests in Table \ref{tab:freq}.
-Tables \ref{tab:IBM_pval} and \ref{tab:SP500_pval} in Appendix \ref{sec:Tables} report the individual p-values of the encompassing tests.
-The results can be summarized as follows: First, for the IBM stock returns we find many cases of double rejections and hence empirical evidence for using forecast combinations.
+In Table \ref{tab:Freq_EmpAppl}, we report relative frequencies of test outcomes at the $10\%$ significance level for the different encompassing tests for all three return time series.
+Tables S.7, S.8, S.9 in the supplementary material report the individual $p$-values of the encompassing tests.
+The results can be summarized as follows: first, for the IBM stock returns we find many cases of double rejections and hence empirical evidence for using forecast combinations.
 This implies that the individual models provide additional and exclusive information and hence, a forecast combination is often superior to the stand-alone forecasting models.
-This finding supports the theoretical advantages of forecast combinations, presented e.g. in \cite{GiacominiKomunjer2005}, \cite{Timmermann2006} and \cite{Halbleib2012}, for this single stock time series.
-Second, for the S$\&$P 500 index we observe considerably less instances of double rejections of the ES encompassing tests.
-While the decrease in cases where the VaR encompassing test opts for a forecast combination is smaller, these rejections have to be considered carefully given that the VaR encompassing test is oversized in all simulation setups in \Cref{sec:SimulationStudy}, even in large samples.
-This result can be explained by the fact that the S$\&$P 500 index is well diversified and the return time series fluctuates to a lesser extent and exhibits less extreme outliers than single stock return series.
+This finding supports the theoretical advantages of forecast combinations, presented in a general setting e.g., by \cite{GiacominiKomunjer2005}, \cite{Timmermann2006} and \cite{Halbleib2012}, and specifically for the pair VaR and ES by \cite{Taylor2019FCcomb}.
+Second, for the S$\&$P 500 index, and especially for the DAX 30 index, we overall observe less instances of double rejections of the ES encompassing tests.
+While the decrease in cases where the VaR encompassing test opts for a forecast combination is smaller, these rejections have to be considered carefully given that the VaR encompassing test is oversized in all simulation setups in Section \ref{sec:SimulationStudy}, even in large samples.
+This result can be explained by the fact that the S$\&$P 500 and DAX indices are well diversified and the returns fluctuate to a lesser extent and exhibit less extreme outliers than single stock return series.